 Congratulations!
 Your website is now using a CDN service.
 If you see any issues, you can revert by removing the changes to the URLs and clearing the cache once more.
 Do not hesitate to get in touch with our support team to investigate the cause of any issues.

-This article only covered a portion of the details related to Content Delivery Networks (CDNs). in the contains additional set of helpful resources and articles.
+This article only covered a portion of the details related to Content Delivery Networks (CDNs).
+Our CDN section in the Nexcess Knowledge Base contains additional set of helpful resources and articles.

 Considering Use of a CDN?